• Active learning is at the heart of everything we do.

 • Language Arts

-The third grade literacy program shifts to focus on deepening student comprehension.
-A significant amount of discussion and writing is expected on topics such as main idea, character traits, and theme.
+The third grade literacy program shifts to focus on deepening comprehension.
+A significant amount of discussion and writing about their reading is expected on topics such as main idea, compare and contrast, character traits and theme.

-READING: Students read across genres, with a favorite being a unit on biographies.
-Reading instruction regularly takes place in small, differentiated groups of 4 to 6 children along with formal assessments to ensure each child get the support or enrichment needed to improve their independent reading ability and interest level.
-Differentiated skills work, planned in conjunction with a learning specialist to both extend and support, is offered at a pace appropriate for each child using a continuation of a research-based multi-sensory approach and regular assessments are performed to track progress and monitor growth using the Developmental Reading Assessment and Gates-Macginitie Reading Test.
+READING: Students read across genres with a favorite being a unit on biographies.
+Reading instruction takes place in small, differentiated groups.
+Formal assessments ensure each child gets the support or enrichment needed to improve their independent reading ability and foster individual interests.
+Differentiated skills work, planned in conjunction with a learning specialist to both extend and support, is offered at a pace appropriate for each child using a continuation of a research-based multi-sensory approach.

-WRITING: Emphasis is placed on expository writing, focusing on skills such as sentence expansion, paragraph organization, and grammar using best practices from research-based programs such as Judith Hochman’s Basic Writing Skills.
+WRITING: In third grade, writing becomes a vehicle that enriches communication and reinforces deep meaningful learning.
+Emphasis is placed on expository writing, focusing on skills such as sentence expansion, paragraph organization, and grammar using Hochman and Wexler’s Writing Revolution program.
 Students cycle through the stages of outlining, drafting, revising, rewriting, and publishing.
 In addition to a study of cursive handwriting, each student has their own classroom-based laptop for typing final assignments and receives keyboarding instruction.
 Third graders also complete creative writing activities, write poetry and practice letter writing when they write to a famous person of their choice - and often get a reply!
 By the end of the third grade, students write a succinct, well-structured paragraph so that they are prepared for essay work in fourth grade.

-PUBLIC SPEAKING/LISTENING: 3rd graders continue to engage in daily listening and public speaking skills practice through read alouds, daily Morning Meeting, frequent small group and partner work, as well as math congresses where they share their understanding of a particular problem.
+PUBLIC SPEAKING/LISTENING: Third graders continue to engage in daily listening and public speaking skills practice through read alouds, daily Morning Meeting, frequent small group and partner work.
 A particular focus in 3rd grade that will continue through the upper grades is to help the children become increasingly comfortable with the idea of giving and receiving feedback to improve their and their peers’ work.
-They are expected to go beyond “I liked your project” and instead share what they’ve learned, questions they have or give a specific complement.
+They are expected to go beyond “I liked your project” and instead share what they’ve learned, questions they have or give a specific compliment.

 • Math